You are here

 Exploring the Sections of a Quality SLO

 High-quality SLOs start with a plan.
-The Beginning-of-Interval form in the Frontline Education platform, as well as the downloadable Google form, provides prompts which support educators in writing a quality plan.
-The SLO Planning Template may be used to pre-plan or draft an SLO plan as it mirrors the Frontline Education and Google forms.
+The Goal Setting form in the Frontline Education platform, as well as the downloadable Google form, provides prompts which support educators in writing a quality plan.
 The SLO plan should provide enough detail to support the peer or evaluator in their review and monitoring of the plan over the course of the interval.

 SLO Quality Indicators assist educators in writing the SLO prior to implementation, and across the interval as part of the EE System conferences.